 10% ROI no maintenance.

-Here’s how I was able to financially retire at 28 in one of the best cities to invest in real estate – I bought under market value properties just like these with cash or with borrowed cash.
-I do $35,000 in rehab (I now have a professional construction company that does this for me – no more getting my hands dirty).
-Then I resell the house with owner financing to a qualified buyer.
-What I do is super simple, and yet, so many people cannot see it !
+Here’s how you can retire early in one of the best cities to invest in real estate – Buy under market value properties just like these with cash or with borrowed cash.
+I do $35,000 in rehab.
+Then resell the house with owner financing to a qualified buyer.
+Simple!

 The above out of state investment property will make you $1000-1100 per month, assuming you fund the deal with cash from your $200,000 or whatever job.
 In time you will be able to financially retire.